tc39/proposal-smart-pipelines/readme.md

 symbols’ length for their frequency of use: more commonly used symbols are shorter in written length.

-Furthermore, calls are not only unary; they are also [TODO]
+Furthermore, calls are not only unary; they may also be n-ary.
+[Additional Feature NP][] adds support for terse N-ary function calls within pipelines.

 ### Terse composition
 Terse composition of all expressions – [not only unary functions][expressive